Quick Facts About Educational Leadership in North Carolina

 What to Know About North Carolina Online Ed.D.
 Programs

-When it comes to doctorate in education programs, the majority of North Carolina universities have opted out of the online game.
+Most North Carolina universities do not offer 100% online Ed.D. programs.
 But this could change.
 During our research, we found that NC schools are increasingly moving toward a hybrid model, with campus classes in the evenings and/or weekends.

 So watch this space.
 As North Carolina schools learn to adapt their formats to suit working professionals, you may see more opportunities to study from a distance.

-Note: If App State and Wingate don’t suit your needs, our overview of online doctoral programs in education has scores of listings for online Ed.D. programs in other states.
+Note: Our overview of online doctoral programs in education has scores of listings for online Ed.D. programs in other states.

 Appalachian State University has developed a 60-credit Online Ed.D. in Educational Leadership, a distance learning version of its traditional Ed.D.
 It’s a cohort-based program that can be taken in an online or hybrid form, and it comes in multiple concentrations (e.g. higher education, educational administration, IT leadership, etc.).

-It’s also deeply affordable for NC residents, with some of the best in-state per credit tuition rates we’ve seen in the country!
-Better yet, up to 30 hours of the program may be waived for Appalachian Ed.S. graduates.
-Just keep in mind that the online version includes two on-campus, multi-day residencies.
+It’s also deeply affordable for North Carolina residents.
+Better yet, up to 30 hours of the program may be waived for Ed.S. graduates.
+Just keep in mind that the online version includes synchronous classes two nights per week.
+Attending the on-campus orientation is also recommended.

 Alternatively, you could consider a private liberal arts university.
-Wingate has developed a 63-credit Online Ed.D. in Educational Leadership for K-12 principals & superintendents and a 63-credit Online Ed.D. in Higher Education Executive Leadership for college & university administrators.
+Wingate has developed a 63-credit Online Ed.D. in Educational Leadership for those who aspire to superintendent/central office roles and a 63-credit Online Ed.D. in Higher Education Executive Leadership for college & university administrators.
 Although both programs contain synchronous online discussions & sessions, there are no campus requirements.

 Wingate is more expensive than App State, but it’s still very affordable for North Carolina residents.
 And it comes with a solid track record of success.
 Check out the bios of Ed.D.
 Alumni and reach out to them to learn more about the strengths and weaknesses of the program.